 A Special School in Leominster was one of the first winners of our Centre of Excellence Awards.
-We share the many uses and benefits of Story Massage at Westfield Special School.
+We share the many uses and benefits of the Story Massage Programme at Westfield Special School.

 “The pupils at Westfield have a wide range of complex needs and we have found that there are benefits for all pupils from 4 years to 19 years.
 Story massage is very effective and very easy to put in place across a school.”
 Nicky Gilbert, Head Teacher

 Westfield School is a maintained Special School for 50 pupils with severe or complex learning difficulties within the age range 4 – 19 years.
-Nicky Morris, teacher in Hedgehog Class researched the benefits of Story Massage as a way of exploring through play.
-She then attended a Story Massage training day with three other member of staff, Zoe, Denise and Sarah.
+Nicky Morris, teacher in Hedgehog Class researched the benefits of the Story Massage Programme as a way of exploring through play.
+She then completed the training with three other member of staff, Zoe, Denise and Sarah.
 They could immediately see the benefits and worked together to draw up a plan of implementing within the school.
-The school continues to use Story Massage on a daily basis.
+The school continues to use the Story Massage Programme on a daily basis.

-Benefits of Story Massage at a Special School
+Benefits of the Story Massage Programme at a Special School

 The main benefits at Westfield Special School have been:

 - Enhancement of the literacy curriculum

 Individuals have also benefitted in very specific ways:

 - One young boy can now sleep at night if he has a massage story at bedtime.
 His parents are very grateful.

 - Another child who is tactile defensive has gradually started to accept touch after being introduced to Story Massage.
 He is now happy to accept touch in other situations too.